 With increased concern about face-to-face transmission of COVID-19, I will be offering only video sessions for adults beginning May 4th.
 I’ve chosen NousTalk for my practice that includes online booking, reminders, invoicing, and payment.
 This should make the business side of being a client easy and helpful.
 Video sessions offered by NousTalk are also safe, so no worries about being video bombed, hacked, or having information leaking onto the web.
 NousTalk’s video sessions are secure and encrypted, which also means our online sessions are covered by my liability insurance through the Canadian Art Therapy Association.
 Follow this link for more info: https://noustalk.com/frequently-asked-questions/

-As a registered art therapist with more than eight years experience, I offer counselling through individual sessions or groups for all ages and concerns.
+As a registered art therapist for more than eight years, I offer counselling through individual sessions or groups for all ages and concerns.
 Art therapy is a method to explore issues using the creative process that does not rely on words for someone to experience benefits.
 This is especially helpful for someone who finds it difficult to explain or describe complex experiences, emotions, and thoughts.
-Here’s a link to articles describing the many areas art therapy brings benefits: https://arttherapy.org/upload/outcomebibliographyresearchcmte.pdf
+Here’s a link to articles describing how people benefit from art therapy: https://arttherapy.org/upload/outcomebibliographyresearchcmte.pdf

 You don’t have to be an artist to participate!
 There are lots of materials to choose from and I can suggest activities if you’re not sure where to begin.
-Individual or group sessions are available by video online and through outreach in the community.
+Sessions are available at my office beginning September 7th, by video online, and through outreach in the community.

 For more information about me and my practice check out the links above, call me at 306-717-4811, or email firstname.lastname@example.org.